 choices, we shall very soon have reached the point of no return.
 We have

 created a huge machine with our technology and ingenuity but at present the

 machine has no driver; unless it gets one in a hurry, the machine will surely

 This website advocates not only the renunciation of war but also

-the positive affirmation of our bisexuality, since this is the best possible
+the positive affirmation of our bisexuality, especially by men, since this is the best possible

 antidote to violence.
 It was again Freud who insisted that the basic

 constitution of every human individual is bisexual.
 In spite of this,

 bisexuality is often regarded as a problem area, more of a liability than an